onepersonunicorn/lolgpt/README.md

 Phase 7: Zeus Quadrakill!
 Phase 8: Hide on bush is legendary!
 Phase 9: Hide on bush has destroyed a inhibitor.

-🏆 Final Results:
-• Hide on bush Result: Victory
+Phase 9: Hide on bush victory!
-• Zeus Result: Defeat

 ## Configuration